anthonymorast/lstm-lstm/README.md

 + Nest the error corrected model, that is predict errors of base model with LSTM, predict errors of base model + LSTM with LSTM, predict errors of base model + LSTM + LSTM with LSTM, etc. Will this work?

-+ Train single LSTM for hybrid (shares weights/biases): one LSTM, two outputs
++ Train single LSTM for hybrid (shares weights/biases): one LSTM, two outputs viz. value and error

++ Train error model using errors, time series values, and both to see which produces the best results.